|

 On December 22, 1902, just shy of her twentieth

-birthday, Nellie married Frank, and the pair set up
+birthday, Nellie married Frank, her aunt's lodger, and the pair set up

 street address was changed to 508.
 It may have been